pereirapy/be_contacts/README.md

 4 - Production environment:

-- Creates a new database and save the URL to use in variable environment
+- Creates a new database
   - Go to `https://dashboard.heroku.com/apps` and create a new app
   - Connect with your GitHub repo that has your backend files
   - Enable automatic deploys